danionescu0/docker-flask-mongodb-example/README.md

 **7** [Photo process](#Photo-process) This is a demo of disk manipulation using docker volumes.
 Photos will be stored on disk retrived and resized / rotated.
 Also a search by image API will be available (port 85)

-**8** [Book collection](#Book-collection) A virtual book library, has api methods for managing books, and borrowing book mechanisms.
+**8** [Book collection](#Book-collection) A virtual book library, has API methods for managing books, and borrowing book mechanisms.
 The users must have "profiles" created using the User CRUD service.
-This api used flask rest plus (https://flask-restplus.readthedocs.io/en/stable/)
+This API used flask rest plus (https://flask-restplus.readthedocs.io/en/stable/)
 (port 86)

 **9** [Grafana and InfluxDb](#Grafana-and-InfluxDb) Grafana with InfluxDb storage.
 For showing graphs on sensors.